miriyusifli/Notes/Books/Programming/EffectiveJava/README.md

 - Each instance of the class is inherently unique.
 This is true for classes such as Thread that represent active entities rather than values.
 The equals imple- mentation provided by Object has exactly the right behavior for these classes.
 - There is no need for the class to provide a “logical equality” test.
 For example, java.util.regex.Pattern could have overridden equals to check whether two Pattern instances represented exactly the same regular expression, but the designers didn’t think that clients would need or want this functionality.
 Under these circumstances, the equals implementation inherited from Object is ideal.
 - A super class has already overridden equals,and the super class behavior is appropriate for this class.
 For example, most Set implementations inherit their equals implementation from AbstractSet, List implementations from AbstractList, and Map implementations from AbstractMap.
 - The class is private or package-private, and you are certain that its equals method will never be invoked.
-If you are extremely risk-averse, you can over- ride the equals method to ensure that it isn’t invoked accidentally:
+If you are extremely risk-averse, you can override the equals method to ensure that it isn’t invoked accidentally:
     ```Java
     @Override
     public boolean equals(Object o) {